alxklk/Scinc/Bytecode.md

 Return stack is used by CALL and RET commands.

 Operands are denoted as `dst`, `src0` (=`src`) and `src1` in following table.
+Indirect memory locations are enclosed in additional [].

 Bytecode|# operands| types         | actions                  | rough C++ equivalent
 --------|----------|---------------|--------------------------|-----------------------